RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 ```

 **13. File system - LittleFS**

 All right! now you should be able to send information both ways, from the Webserver to a client and vice versa, always making
 use of the serial console to keep track.
 It is time to save some of that data, such at the DHT measurements, in a local file.
 The ESP32 has 4 Mb of Flash memory, used to save the code you upload every time, but there is extra space for other files.
 Before you can use such space to copy or write data, you must learn about the file systems in the ESP32.
 The most established one
 is called SPIFFS, and there are many tutorials about it.
-However, new much faster system called LittleFS with additional benefits,
+There is a new and faster system called LittleFS with additional benefits,
 yet there are not many examples out there.
 In many situations, LittleFS code is the same than for SPIFFS, and for this reason I
 decided to use LittleFS.

 First, however, you need to add files and configure the Arduino IDE by following this tutorial https://www.mischianti.org/2021/04/01/esp32-integrated-littlefs-filesystem-5/.
 It is likely you need to copy an extra file called mklittlefs.exe as explained in the tutorial.

-The files to be sent to the ESP32 are saved locally inside you Arduino IDE project folder, inside a subfolder called *data*.
+The files to be sent to the ESP32 are saved locally inside your Arduino IDE project folder, inside a subfolder called *data*.
 When it is all done, you will see a new menu under Tools, called ESP32 Sketch Data Upload, which you can use to format the file system
 (first time is used) and to upload the files inside the folder *data*.
 Then, in order to use LittleFS with your code, you will
 need to install the relevant library, as explained in the tutorial above.